Splatoon 3: Competitive

 This game also sees the return of "Splatfests", where players choose to join one of three teams (compared to the two teams in the previous games) over a particular theme, and over three days they engage in matches to gain the most points for victory.
-In Splatoon 3, a new "Tricolor Turf War" can occur by the second half of a Splatfest, where one team of four players aims to defend the "Ultra Signal" at the center of the map from two teams of attacking players.
-When an attacking team takes control of the Ultra Signal, it will summon the "Sprinkler of Doom", which will automatically ink a portion of the map's area for that team over time.
+In Splatoon 3, a new "Tricolor Turf War" mode can be played during the second half of a Splatfest, where one team of four players defends an "Ultra Signal" at the center of the map from two teams of two attacking players.
+When an attacking team takes control of the Ultra Signal, it will summon a "Sprinkler of Doom", which will automatically ink a portion of the map's area for that team.

-Salmon Run
+Salmon Run Next Wave

 The co-op player versus environment (PvE) mode Salmon Run returns, titled Salmon Run Next Wave.
-The main goal is to collect Golden Eggs, obtained by splatting special enemies known as "Boss Salmonids", and carry them to a basket.
+The main goal is to collect Golden Eggs, obtained by splatting special enemies known as "Boss Salmonids", and depositing them into the egg basket.
 Salmon Run Next Wave uses the same basic gameplay as it does in Splatoon 2, where the player, employed by Grizzco Industries, teams up with three other players to fight waves of enemies known as "Salmonids".
 If a player gets splatted, the game's version of getting killed, another player can revive them by shooting them with ink.
 If the quota for eggs is not met within the time limit or the entire team is wiped out, the shift ends.
-Each "shift" typically lasts three waves, though, in Next Wave, a fourth "Xtrawave" sometimes occurs, where players team up to fight a King Salmonid.
+Each "shift" typically lasts three waves, though, in Next Wave, a fourth "Xtrawave" sometimes occurs, where players team up to defeat a King Salmonid.
 By successfully meeting the quota of golden eggs for all waves in a shift, the player can increase their rank within Grizzco.
 Next Wave adds the ability to throw golden eggs along with new enemies and new "Known Occurrence" events.
 Salmon Run is also no longer limited to certain times of day; players are able to access Salmon Run at any time, even during Splatfests.
 A new addition to Splatoon 3 is "Big Run", an event where Salmonids invade the city of Splatsville.
 Players defend Splatsville by fighting invading Salmonids on an online competitive map, instead of the unique stages typically used for Salmon Run.
 After a few days, the event ends and participating players receive a prize.
 This event occurs every few months.
+There is also another Salmon Run event called "Eggstra Work", where teams compete to get the most golden eggs in a predetermined shift consisting of 5 waves.

 Tableturf Battle

-A new mode present in Splatoon 3 is Tableturf Battle, a digital collectible card game based on Turf War in which players build a deck composed of collected trading cards.
-In Tableturf Battle, each card can be used to apply a pattern to a grid, and after a "special attack" is charged, it can be used to place a pattern that overwrites the opponent's patterns.
+A digital collectible card game based on Turf War in which players build a deck of collected cards.
+In Tableturf Battle, each card can be used to apply a pattern on a grid, and after a "special attack" is charged, it can be used to place a pattern overwriting the opponent's patterns.